davebloisesquire/QuikPiks/README.md

 Perhaps you have two options to choose between and need fate to step in in the form of a coin toss.
 Perhaps you need random chance to choose between multiple options?
 Or maybe you have no idea at all and need something to make a choice for you.
 That's where QuikPiks steps in.

+You have the option between the cold logical randomness of a computer or the wisdom of the crowd by means of voting.

 ## Team Members

 Avacia Jimenez,